 Usually we are caught in the surface of things and without the precepts to remind us how we are caught we try to find an equivalent satisfaction or relief again in the surfaces of things, in an objectification of our experience and an objectification of other beings.
 You need the precepts when you are already caught, when you have already broken the precepts.
 The precepts are the reverse of this objectifying process.
-The precepts show you when objectifying begins, when you have some idea of praising, criticizing, sizing up, possessing, hiding, lying, eliminating, et cetera.
+The precepts show you when objectifying begins, when you have some idea of precepts show you when objectifying begins, when you have some idea of precepts are thought by the greater.
 So you can see how you create yourself constantly and suffer the accumulation of that creating.
-If your state of mind is calm and not caught by the treadmill of objectifications, you effortlessly keep the precepts, always in the center of things.
-This is to recognize everything as Buddha, Dharma, and Sangha, rejocing in the merit of others.
+If your state of mind is calm and not caught by the treadment of objectifications, you effortlessly keep the precepts, always in the center of the state of others.

 This is the half-lit world left behind.
 The illusion that we have some control over the surface of things is gone.
 You have realized how completely we live in the dark, you have relaxed and given yourself over to the precepts, to the refuges, to being a vehicle for Buddhism.
 You have entered that stream of blood that flows in utter darkness.
 Blow the lights out and you can feel what is happening.
 Blow even the idea of a light and a self out and you will feel and know your oneness with utter darkness.
 How wonderful it is!